230206-NET/Trainer_Code/04_Web/api.md

 # HTTP & API
 ### Learning Objectives
 - Understand different components of http request response lifecycle
-- Understand what API is and the benefits of SOA
+- Understand what API is and the benefits of them

 ## HTTP (HyperText Transfer Protocol)
 A protocol to communicate data over the web